The members of the OSC, in alphabetical order:

 I am head of the Department of Radiation Oncology at the University Hospital Munich.

 I realized already at a very early stage of my career how scientific results can be affected by subjective / doubtful decisions made before, during or even after the data analysis process, such as lack of a clear pre-specified hypothesis, preliminary analysis during the time of data collection, data analysis without well-documented or even any program code, or p-hacking.
-In my current position, one of my responsibilities is to advocate PhD candidates and young postdocs in good scientific practice related to statistical analysis.
-Additionally, I am planning to make my program codes from previous and future projects publicly available, where possible.
+I make my program codes publicly available, wherever possible, and in the role of a reviewer or editor, I always ask the authors of submitted papers to do likewise.

 I am professor for Computational Statistics at the Department of Statistics.